amgaina/Abhishek-Resume/README.md

 ### The website contains only the home page which is the main resume section.

-The website is hosted live at [Abhishek Amgain Resume] {https://amgaina.github.io/Abhishek-Resume}
+The website is hosted live at [Abhishek Amgain Resume](https://amgaina.github.io/Abhishek-Resume)